d-bl/GroundForge/README.md

 DEMO's
 ======

-A [dressed up](https://d-bl.github.io/GroundForge/) version and a dressed down [docs/API](https://d-bl.github.io/GroundForge/API) version, the latter shows a starting point to configure your own web interface or embed just some of the diagrams on your own web page, though you may want to start with the `show-graph.js` of the dressed up version.
+A [dressed up](https://d-bl.github.io/GroundForge/) version and a dressed down [docs/API](https://d-bl.github.io/GroundForge/API) version.
+The latter shows a starting point to configure your own web interface or embed just some of the diagrams on your own web page, though you may want to start by injecting the `show-graph.js` of the dressed up version into the dressed down version.
+See also the [API] for other environments than a web-browser.

+[API]: docs/API.md
 [![Build Status](https://travis-ci.org/d-bl/GroundForge.svg?branch=master)](https://travis-ci.org/d-bl/GroundForge)
-Note that just building does not copy the compiled code to the demo's.
+Note that just building does not copy the compiled code into a local version of the demo's.

-[compile]: #compile-and-preview

 How it's Made / third party data and scripts